|

 computerized 74 page magazine production looked

-like, by clicking here".
+like, by clicking here."

-As
+As much a

 TVI has been reporting on the entertainment